breehaqasim/Cybersecurity-Theory-Tools/dvwa-security-lab/README.md

 ---

 ## Security Analysis Questions
-Answer the following:

-Why does SQL Injection succeed at Low security?
+### Why does SQL Injection succeed at Low security?
+At the Low security level, user input is directly included in SQL queries without proper validation or sanitization.
+This allows attackers to inject malicious SQL code that alters the query logic.
+As a result, unauthorized data can be accessed or modified.

-What control prevents it at High?
+### What control prevents it at High?
+At the High security level, input validation and parameterized queries are used to separate user input from SQL commands.
+These controls prevent the database from interpreting injected input as executable SQL.
+This effectively blocks SQL injection attempts.

-Does HTTPS prevent these attacks?
+### Does HTTPS prevent these attacks?
 Why or why not?
+No, HTTPS does not prevent these attacks.
+HTTPS only encrypts data transmitted between the client and server to protect against interception.
+Vulnerabilities like SQL injection occur due to insecure server-side input handling, which HTTPS does not address.

-What risks exist if this application is deployed publicly?
+### What risks exist if this application is deployed publicly?
+If deployed publicly, attackers could exploit vulnerabilities to access sensitive data, modify the database, or gain administrative control.
+This could lead to data breaches, system compromise, and reputational damage.
+Public exposure significantly increases the likelihood of automated attacks.

-Map each vulnerability to its OWASP Top 10 category.
+### Map each vulnerability to its OWASP Top 10 category.
+LEFT